 Notes and Substitutions

-- Palabok noodles: You can find noodles labeled for palabok, which are usually thicker and take longer to cook.
-I prefer thin rice noodles or vermicelli, like the kind used for pancit bihon, because they cook faster and have a better texture.
+- Palabok noodles: These noodles are thicker and take longer to cook.
+I like using thin rice noodles or vermicelli (the kind used for pancit bihon) because they cook faster and have a better texture.
 Use whichever you like best.

 - Shrimp: Whole shrimp work best because the heads and shells can be used to make the stock.
 Any size is fine.
-If you want a quicker option, shrimp bouillon cubes can work instead.
+If you want a quicker option, you can use shrimp bouillon cubes.
 You can also add squid if you like.

-- Tinapa flakes: Tinapa is smoked fish that adds a smoky, umami flavor to the sauce.
+- Tinapa flakes: Smoked fish that adds a smoky, umami flavor to the sauce.
 You can usually find it frozen in Filipino or Asian stores.
 If you can't find it, canned smoked mackerel or anchovy fillets can work instead.

 - Annatto powder (atsuete): This gives the sauce its orange color.
 You can also use annatto seeds soaked in hot water.